-One of my talented kn literary associates is ghostwriting the proposal for our client, but the client herself is doing the research for the marketing sections.
-This entails envisioning her audience, figuring out which books hers will compete with on the bookshelf, and outlining her platform.
+One of my talented KN Literary Arts associates is ghostwriting the proposal for our client, but the client herself is doing the research for the marketing sections.
+This entails envisioning her audience, figuring out which books hers will compete with on the bookshelf and outlining her platform.

 Which is where she’s stumped.
 What exactly is a “platform,” after all?
 How does she know if she has one—much less how big it is?
 And why are publishers so obsessed with it?

 I’ll answer the last question first.
 Publishers are obsessed with the size of your platform because, well, money.

 With a relative few exceptions, publishers buy books for one reason, and one reason only: because they believe those books are going to sell lots and lots of copies.
 Before they commit to putting your baby into print, they want as much evidence as possible that it’s going to sell.

 As the publishers continue to consolidate, fewer and fewer books are getting published.
 To make it through the acquisition funnel, a book must be practically guaranteed to be profitable.

 Here’s where the idea of a platform comes in.
 A platform can be defined loosely as “an author’s reach”—the number of people who already know about the author and are likely to purchase her book as soon as it publishes.

 That platform translates into sales.
 In other words, your platform shows your publisher the proverbial money.

 If you can kinda sorta guarantee you’ll sell at least 5,000 copies of the book yourself, within 18 months of publication, that mitigates a publisher’s risk significantly.
 They’re more likely to take your book on, because they know at least they won’t lose money on the first printing.